 Root causes for chronic manipulation are complex and deep-seated.
 But whatever drives an individual to be psychologically manipulative, it’s not easy when you’re on the receiving end of such aggression.
 How can one successfully manage these situations?
-Here are eight keys to handling manipulative people.
+Here are eight keys to handling manipulative people, with references from my books How to Successfully Handle Manipulative People and A Practical Guide for Manipulators to Change Towards the Higher Self.
 Not all of the tips below may apply to your particular situation.
 Simply utilize what works and leave the rest.

 1. Know Your Fundamental Human Rights*

 The single most important guideline when you’re dealing with a psychologically manipulative person is to know your rights and recognize when they’re being violated.
 As long as you do not harm others, you have the right to stand up for yourself and defend your rights.
 On the other hand, if you bring harm to others, you may forfeit these rights.
 Following are some of our fundamental human rights:

 - You have the right to be treated with respect.